Facebook Stories: Access Stories

 There are two ways that a user can view Facebook Stories.
 First, by scrolling to the top of the feed, the users are able to view their friends' Stories and create a story.
 Second, swipe right from any screen on the Facebook app.
 Users can "like" Stories and reply to them.

 Saving Stories

 Before uploading content to a story, users are able to save it to the camera roll.
 Once users are done creating the story, press the down arrow to save on the camera roll, or the center arrow to share.
 Users are able to send a direct message to any friends, post to a timeline or add to a Story.

 Views

 If users post a story to a timeline it will appear at the top of the profile as if it were any other picture or video.
-And just like posting to a Timeline, users can decide who sees it (Public, Friends and so on).
-But posting to a "Story" will make it available to all friends for a 24-hour period and will appear as a bubble at the top of their feeds.
-Right now, there's no way to select who sees—or doesn't see—a Story.
-To delete a story, go to the bottom right of the screen and click view icon tab and can delete a story by pressing on the buttons on the three dots at the top.
+Similar to posting to a Timeline, users can decide who sees the story (Public, Friends and so on).
+But posting a story to a "Story" will make it available to all friends for a 24-hour period and will appear as a bubble at the top of their feeds.
+Users cannot restrict which Friends see a Story.